PECOS4006 – Internship

 Schedule, syllabus and examination date

 The Peace and Conflict Studies (PECOS) master’s program offers an opportunity for students to acquire practical work experience in peace- and conflict-related projects in relevant institutions.
-Please note that the institution cannot be a research institution.
+Please note that if the students choose a research institution, the students are not permitted to perform research assistance for a specific research project.
 The work may involve, for example:

 - Collecting information.